FAQs for bookshelf-owners

 We want to create a place where people can come and rest, relax, read, find inspiration, have the stress melt off their backs, be less invisible and connect with each other.
 We also want to show that there are always possibilities in life - that there are always new ways of living and thinking and new ways of breaking the rules in Singapore, this pragmatic and practical island we lovingly call home.

-Casual Poet Library isn’t about making profit, but about staying open, accessible and sustainable with the help of the local community.
+Casual Poet Library isn’t about making profit, but about staying open, accessible and sustainable with the help of the local community, and we continually strive run the library in the spirit of ease, openness, trust and respect.

 Why open a shared library in the heartlands?